arochat9/ai-assistant-server/README.md

 - to rebuild dependencies and run: docker compose up --build
 - to run without rebuild deps: docker compose up
 - to terminate: docker compose down
+- docker compose currently starts the server, and runs any migrations

 project layout